Royal Household Security Service: Vehicles

 A Rolls-Royce Panthom IV carrying Leonor, Princess of Asturias in 2023.

-The land transportation vehicles most used in the King's Royal House are those of the Mercedes-Benz brand, specifically two models, the Mercedes-Benz S-Class (W221) and the Mercedes-Benz S-Class (W220), both armoured.
+The land transportation vehicles most used in the King's Household are those of the Mercedes-Benz brand, specifically two models, the Mercedes-Benz S-Class (W221) and the Mercedes-Benz S-Class (W220), both armoured.
 These are property of the State Vehicle Fleet.
 Also, occasionally, gala cars are used such as the exclusive Rolls-Royce Phantom IV, property of the Army.
 These are used for proclamations, parades or transport of foreign authorities.

 The sovereign's vehicle can be distinguished by carrying a special crimson license plate with a golden royal crown in the center, as well as a pennant with its banner, while the heir to the Crown uses the same symbology but with the traditional blue color of the Principality of Asturias.

-The air transportation of the Royal Family and other government officials is mainly provided by the 45th Wing (planes) and the 402nd Air Force Squadron (helicopters).
+The air transportation of the Royal Family and other government officials is mainly provided by the 45th Wing (planes) and the 402nd Air Force Squadron of the 48th Wing (helicopters).